 You can use multiple H2 tags per page.
 You should use your keywords in them but avoid keyword stuffing.

-Under the ‘Settings’ tab, click on the ‘Permalinks’ section.
-Click on the ‘Post name’ button under the standard settings.
-Another option is to choose the custom structure and type in ‘/%postname%/.’
+Under the ‘Settings’ tab, click on the ‘Permalinks’ and choose the custom structure and type in ‘/%postname%/.

 You can also edit your permalink when you write your posts.
-It is a good idea to change your keyword slightly in the permalink.
-That way, you improve your chances of ranking for two keywords.
+It is a good idea to change your keyword in the permalink, even though Google does not put as much value on the URL of the post anymore.

 A good sitemap gives you better rankings in the search engines.
-If you are doing WordPress SEO, you do not have to worry about the sitemap.
-The Google XML Sitemap automatically builds your sitemap and submits it to the major search engines.
+If you are doing Yoast SEO, you do not have to worry about the sitemap.
+The Yoast automatically builds your sitemap.

-Internal links are not as valuable for search engine rankings as external links.
-However, they give your single posts a slight boost in rankings.
+Internal links are valuable for ranking as external links are.
+Internal links will increase the trust flow of your website.
+They give your single pages a boost in rankings.
 Also, they will decrease your bounce rates.
 A lower bounce rate gives you more credibility with the search engines.

 Every time you add an image to your post, you should fill out the ‘Title,’ ‘Alternative text,’ and ‘Description’ fields.
 Use relevant keywords in all spheres, but avoid keyword stuffing.
 Images are sometimes powerful sources of traffic, so do not ignore those options.